ParthaSarker03/Home_Chef_Hubs/README.md

 For Customers
 -User Registration & Login – Sign up using an email, log in, and recover passwords easily.<br>
--Filter – Find meals by menu.<br>
+-Filter: Find meals by menu.<br>
--Menu Display – View detailed menus with descriptions, images, and prices from home chefs.<br>
+-Menu Display: View detailed menus with descriptions, images, and prices from home chefs.<br>
--Secure Payment Options – Pay safely online with support for discounts and promo codes.<br>
+-Secure Payment Options: Pay safely online with support for discounts and promo codes.<br>
--Order Tracking – Get real-time updates on your order status.<br>
+-Order Tracking: Get real-time updates on your order status.<br>

 For Sellers (Home Cooks)
--Profile Management – Create and manage your chef profile.
+-Profile Management: Create and manage your chef profile.<br>
--Menu & Pricing Control – Add, update, or remove menu items with images and descriptions.
+-Menu & Pricing Control: Add, update, or remove menu items with images and descriptions.<br>
--Order Management – Track and manage orders in real time.
+-Order Management: Track and manage orders in real time.<br>
--Earnings Dashboard – Monitor sales and manage payments.
+-Earnings Dashboard: Monitor sales and manage payments.<br>

 For Admins
--User & Seller Management – Oversee customer and seller accounts.
+-User & Seller Management: Oversee customer and seller accounts.<br>
--Order & Payment Monitoring – Ensure smooth and secure transactions.
+-Order & Payment Monitoring: Ensure smooth and secure transactions.<br>
--System Analytics – Generate reports on app performance, user activity, and sales.
+-System Analytics: Generate reports on app performance, user activity, and sales.

 ## Demo Video